 Should I get a second parent adoption now?

-If the child already has two legal parents, one of the parents would have to relinquish their parental rights to grant the second parent adoption.
+In some situations – for example, if a step-parent would like to adopt a child who already has two legal parents – one of the parents may relinquish their parental rights to grant the second parent adoption.
 This issue also impacts known donors to couples when the donor has not terminated their parental rights.
 It would be necessary to obtain written consent of that person with parental rights to the adoption or give them the opportunity to object the adoption in court.

 Lambda Legal suggests that LGBTQ parents ensure their child’s Social Security number record lists both parents as the child’s legal parents, and obtaining a passport for each child that lists both parents as the child’s legal parents.